 Fire Ban

-The wildfire danger across Clearwater County is MODERATE.
+The wildfire danger across Clearwater County is HIGH.

 If you see smoke or flame and suspect that it's a wildfire, call 310-FIRE (3473) to report it.